mstocco/mariostoc.co/content/traininglog/20230305-challenge2023-16weeksout.md

 _Kinghorn Cabin_ but the route was snowed out.
 <!----->
 ![Bike](/assets/jpg/bike-20230305.jpeg)

-We headed down _Munn_ to the south entrance of _Hartland_ where we rode up _Fun Trail_, down _Botton Feeder_ and exited the park via _Executive West_.
+We headed down _Munn_ to the south entrance of _Hartland_; then rode up _"Fun Trail"_, down _"Botton Feeder"_ and exited the park via _"Executive West"_.

-Chris was happy that we ended the ride back at my place and that he didn't have to ride all the way back to his home in _Oak Bay_.
+Chris said he was happy to end the ride back at my place and that not ride all the way back to his home in _Oak Bay_.
 I agreed with him.
 This was a fun ride.

 ---